 The 51 km-long Detroit River links the upper and lower Great Lakes from Lake St. Clair to Lake Erie.
 It is the most southerly Canadian Heritage River and lies within the Carolinian zone.
 It is home to rare species found nowhere else in Canada.
 Though heavily urbanized and not designated for its natural values, it is a major migration route for birds and butterflies and provides shelter for rare species such as the Eastern fox snake and queen snake.
 Many islands on the river are part of the Detroit River International Wildlife Refuge.
 Significant efforts at ecological restoration have been ongoing for three decades through the Detroit River Canadian Cleanup.

-First Nations peoples have used the Detroit River and the Great Lakes as a principle means of travel, resource gathering and trade for more than 6,000 years.
-The site of Ontario’s first permanent agricultural community, the Detroit River not only offered freedom in Canada to refugee slaves from the United States who crossed via the Underground Railway, but also enabled rum runners to smuggle their illicit cargo across during the Prohibition era.
+Indigenous peoples have used the Detroit River and the Great Lakes as a principal means of travel, resource gathering and trade for more than 6,000 years.
+The site of Ontario’s first permanent agricultural community, the Detroit River not only offered freedom in Canada to enslaved people from the United States who crossed via the Underground Railway, but also enabled rum runners to smuggle their illicit cargo across during the Prohibition era.
 The river also has a strong industrial history, with Ford Canada and Hiram Walker and Sons headquartered along its shores.

 Commercial navigation is one of the most fascinating aspects of the river, as it is one of the busiest international crossings in North America and therefore of extreme economic importance.
 This traffic includes tug boats and thousands of lake freighters and ocean going vessels.